okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/authcode/use-flow.md

 The following sections outline the main requests required to implement the Authorization Code flow using direct calls to Okta's [OIDC & OAuth 2.0 API](/docs/reference/api/oidc/).
-Typically, you don't need to make calls to the [OIDC & OAuth 2.0 API](/docs/reference/api/oidc/) if you are using one of Okta's SDKs.
+Typically, you don't need to make direct calls to the [OIDC & OAuth 2.0 API](/docs/reference/api/oidc/) if you're using one of Okta's SDKs.

 ### Request an authorization code